stcorp/harp/doc/python.rst

    :param tuple args: Tuple of arguments passed to the constructor; usually a
                       single string containing an error message.

-.. py:exception:: harp.UnsupportedTypeError(*args)
+.. py:exception:: harp.NoDataError()

-   Exception raised when unsupported types are encountered, either on the Python or on the C side of the interface.

-   :param tuple args: Tuple of arguments passed to the constructor; usually a
-                      single string containing an error message.
+   Exception raised when the product returned from an ingestion or import contains no variables, or variables without data.